BFavier/Pygmalion/README.md

 ### **ImageClassifier**

 An ImageClassifier predicts a str class given as input an image.
 Here below the predictions of a model trained on the fashion-MNIST dataset.
-You can see at the 2nd row 3rd column, it missclassified pullover as a hand bag.

 ![fashion-MNIST predictions](https://raw.githubusercontent.com/BFavier/Pygmalion/main/images/Fashion_MNIST_illustration.png)